Heroes' Cross on Caraiman Peak: Illumination

 At first lighting of the monument was made with the help of an electricity generator (located in the concrete pedestal) and 120 bulbs of 500 W each.
 In 1939 the Cross was connected to the national energy grid and thus the generator was made redundant; the power comes via underground cable from the electrical substation of the Coştila radio relay complex located at an altitude of 2487 m.
 Until the communist regime in 1948, the cross was lit on the night of the Dormition of the Theotokos (August 15) but also on the Ascension day when the Hero Remembrance Day was celebrated as well.

-The monument is currently administrated by the Buşteni City Council.
+The monument is currently administered by the Buşteni City Council.
 Nowadays, at night, the Cross on Caraiman is illuminated with 300 light bulbs of 500 W each and can be seen from dozens of miles away, on the Prahova Valley.
 There is a new project which aims to cover the cross with a fluorescent dye and on top of the cross to be a projected laser spot.